ryannix123/kestra-podman/kestra-openshift-deployment/README.md

 oc get route kestra-web -n <your-namespace>
 ```

-Open the HTTPS link in your browser.
+Open the HTTPS URL in your browser.

 ---

 ## ✅ Notes

-- Containers run as UID 1000 (non-root) and are OpenShift SCC compliant.
-- For production, consider using external PostgreSQL and Elasticsearch services or operators.
+- No `runAsUser` or `privileged` settings are used — compliant with restricted SCC
+- OpenShift will assign a safe UID automatically
+- Works on OpenShift Developer Sandbox or full clusters

 ---